JaneliaSciComp/G4_Display_Tools/docs/protocol-designer_create-condition_tutorial.md

 So you can see that being able to create a single condition is almost all you need to know in order to create an experiment.
 Once you can create one condition, all you have to do is make a bunch and put them together.

-So what follows is a step by step instructions on how to create a single condition in the [G4 Designer](protocol-designer.md).
+So what follows is a step by step instructions on how to create a single condition in the [G4 Protocol Designer](protocol-designer.md).
 Please note that you should already have created any patterns and functions you might need for this.
-If you have not, please see documentation on the [Pattern Generator](pattern-generator.md) and [Function Generator](function-generator.md) for more details.
+If you have not, please see documentation on the [G4 Pattern Generator](pattern-generator.md) and [G4 Function Generator](function-generator.md) for more details.

 # Open the designer

-First you have to open the Designer.
+First you have to open the [G4 Protocol Designer](protocol-designer.md).
 There are two ways to do this.
 Assuming the [G4 Display Tools are on your MATLAB path](G4_Software_Setup.html#add-to-path), you can simply type `G4_Experiment_Designer` into your MATLAB command window.
 Alternatively, you can browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open the file in MATLAB, and hit *Run*{:.gui-btn} at the top of the MATLAB window.

 You should get a screen that looks like this: